Stocks fall broadly on Wall Street, extending market losses

-Some 95% of the stocks in the S&P 500 fell.
-Technology companies, retailers, banks and communications services stocks accounted for a big share of the index’s slide.
-Microsoft fell 2.9% and Target fell 3%.
-JPMorgan dropped 1.7% and Netflix slid 6.1%.
+Signify Health soared after The Wall Street Journal reported that Amazon would bid for the company.
+Investors are looking ahead to this week’s Federal Reserve conference.

-Movie theater operators also fell in choppy trading following news that Cineworld is considering filing for Chapter 11 bankruptcy protection.
+Movie theater operators were volatile following a report that Cineworld is considering filing for Chapter 11 bankruptcy protection.
 The industry is still struggling to recover from the virus pandemic.
-AMC Entertainment fell 5.5% and Cinemark fell 5.8%.
+AMC Entertainment fell 3.4% in choppy trading.
+Cinemark fell 4.6%.

 “You’ve had quite a rally and there’s reason to not be sure where we’re going from here,” said Tom Martin, senior portfolio manager with Globalt Investments.
 “There’s still decent potential for a recession.”